ilya16/taxi-webapp/README.md

 ## Description
-Branch [servlet-api-app](https://github.com/ilya16/taxi-webapp/tree/servlet-api-app) contains the solution written using basic Java Servlets.
+Branch [servlet-api-app](https://github.com/ilya16/taxi-webapp/tree/servlet-api-app) contains the solution written with Java Servlets.

+Branch [spring-mvc-app](https://github.com/ilya16/taxi-webapp/tree/spring-mvc-app) contains the solution written with Spring MVC framework.

 To build the project, clone the repository and build the source codes using Gradle.